deepfactor-io/appsec-village-pod-dc31/README.md

 ## The exercises

-This POD is broken down into two exercises.
+This POD is broken down into three exercises.
 The exercises are:

   - *Evading syscall monitoring tools*
   - *Evading library API monitoring tools*
+  - *Evasion by syscall avoidance*

 ## Evading syscall monitoring